jackandcarter/DemiCat/README.md

 DemiCat connects Final Fantasy XIV with Discord by embedding Apollo event posts directly into the game.

+All public HTTP APIs now use **camelCase** for JSON field names.
+Python and C# code may use snake_case or PascalCase internally, but requests and responses over the wire are consistently camelCase.

 ```
 DemiCat/
 ├── demibot/         # Python Discord bot and REST interface